robhagemans/pcbasic/README.md

 #### BASIC language reference ###
 A full CC-licensed [GW-BASIC language reference](https://sourceforge.net/p/pcbasic/code/ci/master/tree/info/HELP) is included with PC-BASIC 3.23.
-You can find it in the `info/` directory as a text file called `HELP`; access it through your favourite text reader or through `RUN "INFO"`, option `Docs`.
+You can find it in the `info/` directory as a text file called `HELP`; access it through your favourite text reader or through `RUN "@:INFO"`, option `Docs`.
 This documentation aims to document the actual behaviour of GW-BASIC 3.23, on which PC-BASIC 3.23 is modelled.
 Please note that the original Microsoft help file, which can be found on the internet, is rather hit-and-miss; GW-BASIC often behaves differently than documented by Microsoft.

 #### .BAS files ####
 Many BASIC dialects use the same extension `.BAS`, but their files are not compatible.
 PC-BASIC runs GW-BASIC files only.
 Some tips to recognise GW-BASIC files:
-- ASCII files have line numbers and must be in DOS format (CR/LF line endings, ctrl-Z at end-of-file).
+- ASCII files are plain text with line numbers.
 - Bytecode files start with magic byte `FF`.
 - Protected files start with magic byte `FE`.

+In particular, QBASIC files (which have no line numbers) and QuickBASIC files (magic byte `FC`) will not run.

+#### Newline conventions ####
-In particular, QBASIC files (no line numbers) and QuickBASIC files (magic byte `FC`) will not run.
-ASCII files in standard UNIX format (LF line endings, no EOF character) will fail too: on Linux or Mac, use a utility such as [`unix2dos`](http://waterlan.home.xs4all.nl/dos2unix.html) to convert programs saved as text files before loading them.
+In default mode, PC-BASIC will accept both DOS and Unix newline conventions.
+This behaviour is different from GW-BASIC, which only accepts text files in DOS format (CR/LF line endings, ctrl-Z at end-of-file).
+In exceptional cases, correct GW-BASIC ASCII files will not be loaded correctly, in particular if they contain LF characters followed by a number.
+If you encounter such a case, use the `--strict-newline` option.
+In `--strict-newline` mode, ASCII files in standard UNIX format (LF line endings, no EOF character) will fail to load: on Linux or Mac, use a utility such as [`unix2dos`](http://waterlan.home.xs4all.nl/dos2unix.html) to convert programs saved as text files before loading them.
+When saving as ASCII, PC-BASIC always uses the DOS conventions.

 #### GW-BASIC links and downloads ####
 [Norman De Forest's description of the tokenised file format](http://www.chebucto.ns.ca/~af380/GW-BASIC-tokens.html) is where this project started.